nil-andreu/dr-ecommerce/README.md

 We will use pipenv to handle the dependencies.
 Once it is installed, we will do: pipenv shell.
 This will generate us a Pipfile, which will have inside all of the dependencies.
+And now for installing django, we will use the pipenv: pipenv install django==3.2. (where 3.2. is the version we will use).
+This way we will handle easily the installations and dependencies with pip.

 We will start the project for Django: django-admin startproject ecommerce.